JPoziemski/DRAW/README.md

 ## Isolated environment in Docker containers

-**Before starting the analysis make sure you have installed Docker (recommended version 19.03.8) and have installed Google Chrome browser (recommended version 81.0.4044.113) on your Linux machine.
+**Before starting the analysis make sure you have installed Docker (recommended version 19.03.8) and a popular web browser (recommended Google Chrome version 81.0.4044.113) on your Linux machine.
 It is the only installation needed, the rest does Docker itself.**

 To install Docker on Linux folow instructions from website linked below:
 ```